VanderCat/LootBeamsFabricUpdated/README.md

-# Loot Beams for Fabric
+# Updated Loot Beams for Fabric
-A 1.18.2 Fabric Minecraft mod that adds colorful and customizable loot beams to dropped items!
+A 1.20.1 Fabric Minecraft mod that adds colorful and customizable loot beams to dropped items!

+## Changes made:
+- Migration to yarn mappings
+- Patches for 1.20.1 (such as 1.19.3 JOML migration fix)
+- Toml4J is not included with mod
+- Overahauled close distance fade from Forge version of this mod
+- Config screen translation support
+- Russian Translation